Football in Ethiopia: Africa Cup of Nations

 Ethiopia was one of the pioneers of the Africa Cup of Nations and were one of only three teams to enter the inaugural 1957 tournament, finishing as runners-up to Egypt.
 They were also present at the 1959 tournament As hosts of the 1962 tournament and led by goalscorer Mengistu Worku, Ethiopia defeated Tunisia and the United Arab Republic (Egypt) to be crowned African champions for the only time in their history.

 They hosted the tournament again in 1968 and 1976 but by then decline had set in and their next appearance in a finals tournament came in 1982.
 They returned in the 2013 African Cup of Nations but got knocked-out in the group stages with only one point and finished bottom of their group.

 World Cup

 Ethiopia has never qualified for the FIFA World Cup.

 CECAFA

 Ethiopia are also members of the Council for East and Central Africa Football Associations (CECAFA) and take part in its competitions.
 They first won the CECAFA Cup in 1987 as hosts and repeated the same triumph in 2001 and 2004 before adding a fourth title in Rwanda in 2005.

 Other teams

 In 2005 the Under-20s team won its sole CECAFA U-20 Championship.

 Club football

 No Ethiopian club side has ever won the CAF Champions League or any other international club competitions.
 The best performances were the semi-final places achieved by the Cotton Factory Club in 1964 and Saint George in 1967.

 Largest football stadiums in Ethiopia

+Support

+Twitter research from 2015 found that the most popular English Premier League club in Ethiopia was by far Arsenal, with 52% of Ethiopian Premier League fans following the club, followed by Manchester United (22%) and Chelsea (8%).